-The UC Transformation Project is planned as a 2-phase project, with a possibility of splitting the second phase into two sub-phases.
-The first phase, ideally breaking ground in May 2012, will consist of heavy new construction on the north and east additions as well as significant renovation to the east side of the ground and first floors of the existing UC.
+The UC Transformation Project is planned as a 2-phase project.
+The first phase, which broke ground in June of 2012, will consist of heavy new construction on the north and east additions as well as significant renovation to the east side of the ground and first floors of the existing UC.
 Spread across the first and ground floor, the bookstore will move to a new two-story home located near the existing food court.
 Creation Station and the UH Forensics Society will also be moved to higher-profile locations on the ground floor.
+A full-service Starbuck's Coffee location and the renovated UC Games Room will also provide exciting and dynamic draws to bring people down to the lower level.

-On the first floor, new lounge space, creative and expanded new dining options, and a 400 to 600 seat theater will occupy space in the current footprint and the addition.
-On the second floor of the east addition, one mid-sized and one large meeting/event space will be constructed.
-During this phase, the arbor will also become fully enclosed.
+On the first floor, new lounges space, creative and expanded new dining options and a 450-seat theater will occupy space in the current footprint and the addition.
+On the second floor of the east addition, one mid-sized and one large meeting/event space will be added, although the mid-sized meeting/event space will be used in phase 2 as swing space for all offices being displaced during phase 2.
+During phase 1, the arbor will also become fully enclosed.

-On the north side of the UC, a two-story addition featuring a new home for student organizations, the Center for Student Involvement, the Center for Leadership and Fraternity / Sorority Life, a comprehensive Student Media suite, and several special components currently fragmented across the building and across campus (the International Student and Scholar Services Office, the Veteran's Service Office, the Women's Resource Center, and the LGBT Resource Center).
-An 1800-square-foot SGA Chamber will also be located on this floor.
+On the north side of the UC, a two-story addition will feature the new home for student organizations, the Center for Student Involvement, the Center for Fraternity and Sorority Life, a comprehensive Student Media suite, and several special components currently fragmented across the building and across campus (for example, the International Student and Scholar Services Office, the Women's Resource Center, and the LGBT Resource Center).
+An 1,800-square-foot SGA Chamber will also be located on this floor.

 During the second phase, the former bookstore site on the first floor will be converted into a spacious lounge, and will also house a retail corridor featuring a number of the key retail areas currently distributed throughout the building.
-On the ground floor, a new lounge will be anchored by a major coffee venue, and space will be allocated for the UC Games Room to expand its bowling operation.
 On the second floor, all current University Center offices will be consolidated into one suite located across from the new home of the Dean of Students Office, and the rest of the floor will become the new home of a large 'conference center', featuring both a reconfiguration of existing 2nd floor meeting rooms as well as a new home for meeting room space lost with the demolition of the UC Underground.

-WHAT'S NEXT IN 2012
+WHAT'S NEXT IN 2013